nik0xFF/python-chrome-devtools-protocol/docs/api/dom.rst

 the JavaScript object wrapper, etc. It is important that client receives DOM events only for the nodes that are known to the client.
 Backend keeps track of the nodes that were sent to the client and never sends the same node twice.
-It is client's responsibility to collect information about the nodes that were sent to the client.<p>Note that `iframe` owner elements will return corresponding document elements as their child nodes.</p>
+It is client's responsibility to collect information about the nodes that were sent to the client.
+Note that `iframe` owner elements will return corresponding document elements as their child nodes.

 .. module:: cdp.dom